pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 2. requirements.txt - To declare dependencies
 3. Service Account JSON - The JSON file downloaded as part of [Step 3](#step3)
 4. Adobe IO Project Private key - Private key for generating JWT, downloaded as part of [Step 1](#step1)

+### <a name="step7"></a> Step 7.
+Visualise data using Google Data Studio

+Google Data Studio has in-built connector to Google Sheets which makes visualisation much easier.

 ### <a name="step8"></a> Step 8.
 Share the ActivitiesData GoogleSheet and Data Studio Visualisation